-Figure 6: Connections for First Order ODE.
+Figure 7: Connections for First Order ODE.

-- One can annotate the diagram by clicking near where labels are needed and typing in the text box.
-This leads to the model Figure 1. - Save the file under a useable file name.
+- Save the file under a useable file name.
 This file can be called in MATLAB, or one can use the run button to run the simulation. - Double-click the scope to see the solution.
-One can use autoscale to rescale the scope view. - Also, one can make further changes to the system by checking the Configuration Parameters under the Simulation menu item.
-See Figure 7.
+One can use autoscale to rescale the scope view.

+• Also, one can make further changes to the system by checking the Configuration Parameters under the Simulation menu item.
+See Figure 8.